kunjapranavi/hello-world/README.md

 # hello-world
 hi every one.
-I'm pranavi from hyderabad ,i have completed my mbachelor's in computer science and engineering.
+I'm pranavi from hyderabad ,i have completed my bachelor's in computer science and engineering.